antitokens/solana-collider/README.md

 This is deep rust mode for unit testing.

 > You don't need to run a local validator for this.
-You don't need anything in the `.env` file.
+You don't need anything in the `.env` file

 ### Build